yashbonde/general-perceivers/docs/source/stories.2.rst

    # number of attentions == number of chunks
    len(attentions) # 16

-   # batch size of attention layer is batch_size / chunks
+   # batch size of attention is batch_size / chunks
    attentions[0][0].shape[0] == 2